HSLdevcom/jore4-deploy/README.md

 Note that this setup is still in _preview_ in Azure.
 More information on the service here: https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/overview

+Note that the subnet for the database has to exist before deployment, otherwise you'll only get pretty meaningless "Internal server error" and "Conflict" error messages ;)

 #### Database scaling

 Currently, Flexible-server PostgreSQL services can only use fixed-size storage without the option